 This means that sportsbooks believe that the Chicago Bulls have a higher probability of winning the game over the Miami Heat.
 Setting the line at just 1.5 does mean that these two teams are extremely close.

-This means that the Chicago Bulls would have to win the game by at least two points to be declared a winner of the bet.
+I this case, the Chicago Bulls would have to win the game by at least two points to be declared a winner of the bet.
 The Miami Heat can actually lose the game but must keep the final score within 1.5 total points.

 If you are betting on a team with a (+) in front of their odds, they are viewed as the underdog in a particular matchup.
 A team with a (-) in front of their odds are considered the favorite in that matchup.